Adobe Photoshop Plug-Ins PageColorPerfect Version 2.17 is now available

 This is the original web page that has been continuously updated here since the beginning of ColorPerfect.
 There is also a web page in a more modern style.
 The pages are not duplicates, so you may wish to look over both.
 Please be sure that you see the See the ColorPerfect dialog and how it works.

-ColorPerfect is currently in version 2.16, primarily performance enhancements to version 2.15.
-Version 2.15 added selectivity by hue to the color Saturation control, a new Graded White control giving the user more control over image contrast, Half Zones between the current Zones, giving the user more detailed control over the image intensity currve, and the ability to scroll highlight and shadow controls.
+ColorPerfect is currently in version 2.17, in which additional cameras and films have been included and FilmType operation completely revised into a more cohesive implementation.
+Versions 2.15 and 2.16 enhanced performance and added selectivity by hue to the color Saturation control, a new Graded White control giving the user more control over image contrast, Half Zones between the current Zones, giving the user more detailed control over the image intensity currve, and the ability to scroll highlight and shadow controls.
 PerfectRAW's SmartClip has been improved, the overall behaviour of the plug-in has been improved and tuned up as well and Mac 32-bit users will finally be able to load and save User film and camera calibration files using standard system dialog boxes.
 Of great importance to many users is the fact that version 2.15 and later have built-in PerfectRAW calibrations for well over 100 Canon cameras that run the CHDK system - involving nearly 200 different camera names.
 Version 2 introduced PerfectRAW and with it the color purity that we all have been searching for from digital camera RAW.
 In our extensive research we found that there were critical errors made at the very start in the way that digital camera RAW data is analysed.
 We are the first to recognize and correct these errors and the result is the color clarity and consistency of PerfectRAW.
-The PerfectRAW System automatically recognizes digital cameras and has calibrations for over 285 designations of digital cameras from Blackmagic, Canon, Casio, Fujifilm, Kodak, Leica, Nikon, Olympus, Panasonic, Pentax, Samsung, and Sony as well as the nearly 200 newly added Canon cameras running under the CHDK system.
+The PerfectRAW System automatically recognizes digital cameras and has calibrations for around 300 designations of digital cameras from Blackmagic, Canon, Casio, Fujifilm, Kodak, Leica, Nikon, Olympus, Panasonic, Pentax, Samsung, and Sony as well as the nearly 200 newly added Canon cameras running under the CHDK system.
 (See a listing of specific camera models included.)
 The importance of this new technology to digital photography can hardly be overstated.
 Of course ColorPerfect still has the ColorNeg answer to working with color negatives with built-in calibration data for about 300 types of color negative film from Kodak, Fuji, Agfa, AgfaColor, Konica, China Lucky, Rollei, and Ferrania.
 (See a listing of specific film types included.)
 There also were several important advances to the ColorPerfect system as a whole.
 The unique ColorPerfect Alpha Channel Feature applies accurate image colors to a grayscale of the image which may have been created by any available means and the Alpha Channel controls have been greatly improved.
 This feature can use a selection mask in place of the Alpha Channel so it will work in earlier Photoshop versions and Photoline.
 There is a control called BP Tails for BPoint (blackpoint) that can improve shadow detail particularly for color negative users and better tracking and control of color balance through systematic internal analysis of image grays.
 Version 2.12 looks much the same as version 2.0 but many changes have been made "under the hood" so that ColorPerfect operates more smoothly and consistently.
 The ability to transfer settings from one image to the next and the tracking of settings in general has been greatly improved.
 ColorPerfect is based on Complete Color Integrity and gives results we and our users think are amazing.
 (See ColorPerfect dialog and how it works.)

 ColorPerfect Introductory Videos